Ryanel/Tinycom/README.md

 # Tinycom

-Tinycom is a fantasy console
+Tinycom is a fantasy console written in Rust